joravkumar/GCTranscriptionConnector-Google/README.md

 - **Language Code Mapping for OpenAI:**
   - OpenAI's speech models support ISO 639-1/639-3 language codes rather than BCP-47 format.
-  - The connector automatically maps BCP-47 codes (e.g., "es-ES") to ISO codes (e.g., "es") before sending to OpenAI.
+  - The connector automatically maps BCP-47 codes (e.g., "es-ES") to ISO codes (e.g., "es") before sending to OpenAI using the `get_openai_language_code` function.
+  - This mapping covers all major language variants (Spanish, English, French, etc.) and gracefully handles unsupported codes.
   - This mapping is handled transparently, so you can continue using BCP-47 codes in your Genesys configuration.

 - **Destination Language:**